chew-z/thesauri/README.md

 `g:thesauri_map_key - default 1 - use thesauri key mappings (<C-l>)`

-`g:thesauri_mode - default 0 - toggle between tight matching and more loose one`
+`g:thesauri_mode - default 0 - toggle between tight matching and more loose one.
+The later gives funny results.`

 ## How it works?